Labour hire law changes 2026

 • enable the Commissioner to share information relating to the labour hire industry with other government agencies and the responsible Minister, where it is in the public interest.

-Changes from 1 June 2026
+Changes from June 2026

-These changes will apply to all licence holders and applicants, so all current or intending licence holders should ensure they comply with the new requirements.
+These changes apply to all licence holders and applicants, so all current or intending licence holders should ensure they comply with the new requirements.

 1. A stronger fit and proper person test

-People who wish to be involved in running a labour hire company – as a nominated officer or relevant person – will need to pass a more rigorous ‘fit and proper person test’.
+People who wish to be involved in running a labour hire company – as a nominated officer or relevant person – need to pass a more rigorous ‘fit and proper person test’.

 • if the person is under the control or influence of another person who is not fit and proper